sidhugurvesh/web10049-2020/Session03.md

 ### 1. Publishing process, protocols, and tools

 Deploying—or pushing new code to a server—is an integral part of a developer’s daily workflow.
-Knowing the relationship between your computer (including your local development environment) and the Internet, as well as how to communicate between the two, is essential for every developer.  [codecademy](https://www.codecademy.com/learn/deploy-a-website)
+Knowing the relationship between your computer (including your local development environment) and the Internet, as well as how to communicate between the two, is essential for every developer.
+[Source: codecademy](https://www.codecademy.com/learn/deploy-a-website)

 [What is a web server?
 (MDN)](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_web_server)